She’ll never forget the day she died.

 “You should save your breath for your last words,” Deputy said.
 He led her up to the beam.
 A wooden crate sat before it, facing the crowd.
 “Step up.”

-Legs shaking and head throbbing, she placed a bare foot on the crate and hauled herself up.
+Legs shaking, she hauled herself up.
 The ground seemed miles below.
 Her head lightened and the jitters threatened to knock her onto the charred wooden floor that used to be the porch outside the front door.

 “Turn around,” Deputy said.

-She rolled her eyes and faced the prosecuting crowd.
+She reluctantly faced the prosecuting crowd.
 They shouted and pegged her with more stones and spit.
-A cluster of women, her sisters Belle and Mary, stood amongst them, faces full of tears.
-Slowly, they turned their backs, leaving the last image of Trudy’s family dressed in fine silk lampshade tunics.
-She bought those for the girls.
-She bought the boutique and the bakery for the girls.
+Her tearful sisters, Belle and Mary, stood amongst them.
+When she met their eyes, they slowly turned their backs.
 Her face grew warm with anger.
 Betrayal.
 Abandonment.

-She looked at Deputy, who had pulled the loop over her head and went to tightening the knot, fastening her neck.
-Her throat shrunk and butterflies circled in her belly.
+She looked at Deputy, who had pulled the loop over her head and went to tightening the knot and fastening her neck.

 Through heavy gasps, she said, “You know this town wouldn’t have grown without me.”